 Rhythm Chillun live @ the art school

-Rhythm Chillun live at the venue
+Rhythm Chillun live @ the venue

-Rhythm Chillun live at wilkie house
+Rhythm Chillun live @ wilkie house

 That concludes my small pointless journey into the murky past of Scottish music.
 Well, not so pointless - it will now be my life's work to get Shooglenifty to recruit Andy Cheung and get Crazy back on geetar, Rhythm Chillun will be reborn and world peace will break out...Inverness Caley Thistle will be playing SPL football in Inverness next season...
 I'll find a man who isn't mad...Well a girl can dream...